gokulnair2001/Ping-/README.md

 # Imortant Message ✉️

-* In this frontend as well as backend part i had removed my local IP address, you must enter you local IP address there.
+* In this frontend as well as backend part I had removed my local IP address, you must enter you local IP address there.
 For mac users the IP address will be availabel at System Preference -> Network -> Wifi -> Advanced -> TCP/IP -> IPv4 Address(will be present there).

 * Still there are things to complete as well as to implement, If you find this app intresting than hit me up; I will be